Kubernetes Settings (Advanced Settings)

 AWS

-What It Does: Defines the IP ranges allowed to access your cluster on AWS.
+1. CIDR Whitelist: Defines the IP ranges allowed to access your cluster on AWS.

 - Adjust this to restrict or broaden network access.
 For production environments, using a more restrictive range is recommended for enhanced security.
+(Default: Open to all (0.0.0.0/0))

-What It Does: Determines the instance type for dedicated node pools on AWS.
+2. Dedicated Node Pool Instance Type (AWS): Determines the instance type for dedicated node pools on AWS.

 - Select an instance type that matches the performance characteristics your workload requires—whether you need compute-optimized, memory-optimized, or balanced performance.
+(Default: A balanced instance type is used by default.)

 GCP